wentaoL86/awesome-body-language/README.md

 [2] We survey the research in 4 parts: Cued Speech, Co-speech, Sign Language, Talking Head.

+[3] We survey the research in 2 directions: Recognition and Generation.

-[3] Some new insight for this directions are discussed.
+[4] Some new insight for this directions are discussed.

 ## Introduction